Home Expeditions Namibia Self-Drive Safari Guide

 The mainstream circuit (14–21 days, suitable for confident beginners)

 Windhoek → Sossusvlei/Deadvlei → Swakopmund → Damaraland/Twyfelfontein → Etosha National Park → Windhoek.
 Roughly 3,000km of predominantly graded gravel with short tar sections.
 This is Namibia's flagship tourist route and, done properly in an expedition vehicle with camping rather than lodges throughout, it takes you through the world's oldest desert, the world's highest sand dunes, a colonial coastal town of genuine character, ancient rock engravings, and one of Africa's finest game reserves.
-The vehicle requirement is a capable 4WD with appropriate tyres and camping equipment; low-range 4WD is used regularly but technical recovery situations are uncommon on this route.
 Wildlife in Etosha includes lion, leopard, cheetah, elephant, black and white rhino, giraffe, zebra, and hundreds of bird species visible from the park's open safari vehicles and floodlit waterholes.

 The Kaokoveld and Hartmann Valley (7–14 days additional, serious expedition territory)